beastment/excel-scribe-studio/IMPROVED_AI_PROMPT.md

 [
   {
-    "Item": 1,
+    "i": 1,
-    "A": false,
+    "A": N,
-    "B": false
+    "B": N
   },
   {
-    "Item": 2,
+    "i": 2,
-    "A": true,
+    "A": Y,
-    "B": false
+    "B": N
   }
 ]

 ## Analysis Criteria:
-- **A (concerning)**: true if the comment contains harmful, threatening, or extremely negative content
+- **A (concerning)**: Y if the comment contains harmful, threatening, or extremely negative content, N otherwise
-- **B (identifiable)**: true if the comment contains personal information that could identify individuals
+- **B (identifiable)**: Y if the comment contains personal information that could identify individuals, N otherwise

 ## IMPORTANT:
 - Use the EXACT index numbers from the sentinels (1, 2, 3, etc.)